 - The customer is under the care of the person offering the paperwork.

 Also, the airline requires a health certificate prior to the individual traveling with his animal in Hawaii.
 It ought to be valid for a minimum of one month from travel date.

 If you are flying soon and suffer from a mental or emotional disability, come to our San Francisco for an ESA letter to avoid fees and bring your pet on board with you.
 We are open 7 days a week, from 11:00am to 7:00pm.
-You can get your ESA letter 100% online , give us a call to schedule your appointment!
+You can get your Emotional Support Animal letter 100% online , give us a call to schedule your appointment!